gabrielcmerlin/cgScene/README.md

 ## Objects

-We used five different objects tocompose our desired 3D scene, being them:
+We used five different objects to compose our desired 3D scene, being them:

 **OBS**: All the pictures below were got after pressing the P key to show objects' mesh.